+I held the page up, so he could clearly see where I had written in large letters – “TRANSNISTRIAN ANTI CORRUPTION OFFICER”.
 Below that, a local phone number.
 In big numbers.
 I tapped the page repeatedly, nodded, and raised my eyebrows up and down.
 Yes buddy, that’s right.
 Check, mate.
-I told him I knew the Transnistrian official who oversaw this sort of thing, and that perhaps I would need to give him a quick call as I was sure he really didn’t like the very few tourists that dare visit Transnistria being treated like this.
+I told him I knew the Transnistrian official who oversaw this sort of grubby thing, and perhaps I would need to give him a quick call, as I was sure he really didn’t like the very few tourists that dare visit Transnistria being treated like this.

 He told me to get out of his office, and that I should take my friends back to the city and pay the 345 Euro – per person.
 I walked out, gathered my thoughts, and gave an update to my friends who were also waiting to leave Transnistria.
 After a few minutes, I walked back in with a new plan.
 Once again, the guards asked me to sit down at the small table.

-“Did you call your friend?”
+“So, did you call your friend?”

-“What did he say?”
+“And what did he say?”

-I told them that, no, I hadn’t yet called the Anti Corruption official, but the good news was that I had found some more Euros in the car, and I now had 30 Euro to offer him, to cover all five of us.
+They were both smirking at me.
+I told them that, no, I hadn’t yet called the Anti Corruption official, but the good news was that I had found some more cash in the car, and I now had thirty Euro to offer him, which should cover all five of us leaving Transnistria.

 Him, 1725, and now me, 30.

-Looking at each other, a few words were exchanged, and they both shook their heads.
+I looked up at them from the small table.
+They scoffed.
+Looking at each other, a few words were exchanged, and they both shook their heads in the negative.
 Thirty wasn’t going to be enough.
-However, after the amazing time Transnistria had showed me over the last four days, I was feeling that it would be wrong to end this visit on a sour note.

 Despite not being surprised by this situation, a feeling of annoyance was building inside me.
 This was starting to get old.
 There was driving to be done, and it was time to get moving.
-It upped my insolence levels, and basically said look old man, that’s all you’re getting, seriously, what the fuck, I’ve had enough of this place and want to just get the fuck back to the real world.
+However, after the amazing time Transnistria had showed me over the last four days, I felt it would be wrong to end this visit on a sour note, and restrained my growing insolence.
+So, I said, look, old man, thirty is all you’re getting, seriously, what the fuck, I’ve had enough of this place and want to just get the fuck back to the real world.
+Now, buddy, now.

-When the breakdown of the USSR occurred in the early 1990’s, the situation was only exacerbated as the two factions were left to their own devices – but in 2013 it’s the very presence of the Russian military forces based in Tiraspol that help to keep the peace.
-Despite this, the occassional border skirmish breaks out, and word on the street is that should the Russians ever leave, sadly, the war may be back.
-Long, complex, and convoluted, the history of Transnistria is worth checking out, and Wikipedia is as good a place as any to start.
+When the breakdown of the USSR occurred in the early 1990’s, the situation was only exacerbated as the two factions were left to their own devices.
+In 2013 the presence of the Russian military forces based in Tiraspol is helping to maintain a balance of peace.
+Despite this, the occasional border skirmish breaks out, and word on the street is that should the Russians ever leave, sadly, the war may be back.
+Long, complex, and convoluted, the history of Transnistria is worth checking out, and Wikipedia is as good a place as any to start, I guess.